jake-knerr/js-style-guide/README.md

 ### Naming Data

 #### When creating a name for a data identifier, consider the relevant contexts for the referenced data.
-Next, consider the contexts in the order of their specificity.
-Next, prefer to create a name by listing these contexts from left to right in order of their specificity.
+Next, consider the relevant contexts in the order of their specificity.
+Next, prefer to create a name by listing these contexts from left to right in descending order of specificity.

 Contexts are nounal because they are _things_.